Event Dates

 To: Awaiting dates

 Brighten up your Winter with a trip to Barcelona in February for the annual light festival, Lumen BCN.
-Experience light projections
+Experience light projections.

 Brighten up your Winter with a trip to Barcelona in February for the annual light festival, Lumen BCN.
 Experience light projections, installations and light sculptures by contemporary artists.